rahulchoudhari/flowviz/README.md

-# FlowViz - FMGC Data Analytics Platform
+# FlowViz - Industry Data Analytics Platform

-A professional-grade Streamlit application for visualizing and analyzing FMGC (Fast-Moving Consumer Goods) industry data with machine learning-powered insights.
+A professional-grade Streamlit application for visualizing and analyzing Industry  data with machine learning-powered insights.

 ## 🌟 Features